open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/resources.md

 ## Adding resources with environment variables

-If there is not an SDK detector for the resource you need, you can add arbitrary resources via the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
+If there is not an SDK detector for the resource you need, you can add arbitrary resources via the `OTEL_RESOURCE_ATTRIBUTES` environment variable, which is interpreted by the `env` detector.
 This variable takes a comma-separated list of key=value pairs, for example:

 ```shell
 $ env OTEL_RESOURCE_ATTRIBUTES="service.name=my_service,service.namespace=demo,service.version=1.0,deployment.environment=development" example.php